pcrumley/parallel_primes_rs/README.md

 ## Strong Scaling Test

 Because this problem is embarassingly parallel & compute bound, we should expect the program to scale nearly ideally (~num of threads) as long as each thread can have its own core.
-There is a little bit of a subtlety because if you actually print the output to standard out, you may become
+There is a little bit of a subtlety because if you actually print the output to the terminal, you may become
 I/O bound.
-So to test scaling, I commented out the line in `bin.rs` that prints to stdout, and timed the code e,g, `$ time ./primes_cli -N 1 2000000 5000000` on my macbook with a 2.5 GHz Quad-Core Intel Core i7, changing number of threads from 1 to 4.
+So to test scaling, I commented out the line in `bin.rs` that prints to stdout, and timed the code e.g., `$ time ./primes_cli -N 1 2000000 5000000` on my macbook with a 2.5 GHz Quad-Core Intel Core i7, changing number of threads from 1 to 4.
 The results are plotted below

 ![Strong Scaling](scaling_info/strong_scaling.png)